JuddieMoya/towerofhanoi/README.md

 Meeting One:  22/6/2020 09:15 - Met on zoom to discuss the plan of action for the project.
 Set time for second meeting.
 Meeting Two:

+Questions/Plan
+create a way to select a disc to be moved
+ -click handler on tower-how?
+ -get the top disc
+create a function to move disc from one tower to the next -click handler function
+ -move the smallest disc...how?
+ -check the sizes to get smaller (disc1.dataset.width < disc3.dataset.width)
+ -create a functtion to move top disc (tower.appendChild(disc)) Confirm if game is over
+  -create a win condition
+   tower3.childElementCount===4